h0nde/roblox-account-csv-sorter/README.md

 ## Speed
 With the default configuration of 500 threads, I personally was able to reach a peak of 20,000 checks-per-minute using fineproxy (us).

+## Temporary bans
+The tool will automatically attempt to reactivate banned accounts, where it is possible to do so.

 ## Supported formats (per line)
 - username:password:cookie
 - cookie